Top 15 Places To Visit In Antigua: From Nelson’s Dockyard To Devil’s Bridge

 Photo: Paul Kowalow / Wikimedia Commons

-If you prefer a vibrant beach vacation, Dickenson Bay is among the best in Antigua.
+If you prefer a vibrant beach vacation, Dickenson Bay is among the best of Antigua tourist places.
 It is on the northwest coast, a white-sand beach with high-end resorts, vibrant beach bars, and water sports equipment.
 Dickenson Bay is also renowned for its beautiful sunsets, thus making it the couples’ favourite for a sunset stroll or cocktail as the sun sets.
 With its lively ambience, beautiful scenery, and numerous activities, it is no wonder that Dickenson Bay is among the most visited places in Antigua.

 6. Ffryes Beach